The request list of the Network Monitor shows a list of all the network requests made in the course of loading the page.

 The third-party add-on WebSocket Sniffer may be helpful as well.

-From Firefox 45, you can filter requests that don't contain your filter string by prefixing your query with the "-" operator.
-For example, the query "-google.com" will show all requests that don't have "google.com" in their URL.
+You can filter requests that don't contain your filter string by prefixing your query with the "-" operator.
+For example, the query "-google.com" will show all requests that don't have "google.com" in the URL.

 Filtering by properties

 The search box recognizes specific keywords, which can be used to filter the requests by specific request properties.
 Those keywords are followed by a colon and a related filter value.
 The filter values are matched case insensitive.
 Prepending a minus (